 They are the reason I try so hard to reign in the crazy thoughts, unnecessary stress, and anxious energy.

-When I’m anxious, it doesn’t take much for me to lose my cool.
+When I’m anxious and overwhelmed, it doesn’t take much for me to lose my cool.
 If I’m stressed about something (even something completely unrelated to my kids), a simple cup of spilled milk could be enough for me to raise my voice.
 I’m not proud of it.
 In fact, I’m ashamed and feel terrible that my kids have to experience that mom sometimes.

 Of course, I need to get my anxiety in check for my own wellbeing, but it breaks my heart that I’m not always a nice mom and that causes even more anxious energy and thoughts.

 If this sounds familiar, I may be able to offer you some help.
 Below are a few ways in which I’ve been able to curb my anxiety and keep it in check.

 ***Disclaimer – I am not a medical professional and this information should not be used in lieu of actual medical advice.
 If you’re struggling with anxiety or depression, it’s important to seek help from a medical professional.